Welcome to the Checklens GmbH website.

-The EU Data Protection Basic Regulation, the Data Protection Act 2000 and the Data Protection Amendment Act 2018 serve the right to protection of personal data.
+The EU General Data Protection Regulation, and the Data Protection Amendment Act 2018 serve the right to protection of personal data.
 We process your data exclusively on the basis of the statutory provisions (DSGVO/GDPR, DSG, TKG 2003).

 Data protection at a glance

 The following notes provide a simple overview of what happens to your personal data when you visit our website.
-Personal data are all data with which you can be personally identified.
+Personal data is any data with which you can be personally identified.
 For detailed information on the subject of data protection, please refer to our data protection policy listed below.

 Data collection on our website

-The data processing on this website is carried out by the website operator Checklens GmbH Gaisbergstraße 11a, 5020 Salzburg, firstname.lastname@example.org.
+The data processing on this website is carried out by the website operator Checklens GmbH Strubergasse 26, 5020 Salzburg, firstname.lastname@example.org.

 On the one hand, your data is collected when you provide it to us.
-This may be data that you enter in a contact form or in an e-mail that you send us.
+This may be data that you enter in a contact form or in an e-mail that you send to us.
 Other data is automatically collected by our IT systems when you visit the website.
 These are mainly technical data (e.g. internet browser, operating system or time of the page ID).
 This data is collected automatically as soon as you enter our website.
+Additionally, we invite applicants to forward Checklens GmbH their applications: These applications can include First Name, Last Name, E-Mail, Phone number, CV/Portfolio and Images/Additional documents such as cover letters.
+This data will be stored for a maximum period of four weeks after a final decision and applicants receive further information from Checklens, whether the application process will be continued, the personal data will be deleted, or whether applicants agree that their personal data will be stored for another period of 18 months in case further job openings arise.
+This will require the individual’s consent in writing or by phone then.

 Which data do we collect?